 Thanks for having a look at my web site.
 My name is Christopher Wayne Griffin and I am a cartoonist currently residing in Seattle.
-Born a Navy brat, I got bounced from my birthplace in the high desert town of Ridgecrest California to the southernmost tip of Texas, to the island of Guam, landing at age eleven, in Coronado, California, across the bay from San Diego where I began to try to figure it all out.
+Born a Navy brat, I got bounced from my birthplace in the high desert town of Ridgecrest California to Corpus Christi Texas, then to the island of Guam, landing, finally, at age eleven, in Coronado, California, across the bay from San Diego where I began to try to figure it all out.
 Among my early influences were Charles Schulz, Tom K. Ryan, Russell Myers and especially Tom Hatten, the KTLA television host who taught us all to sketch the characters on his cartoon show, where he featured Popeye, Super Chicken, Tom Slick and George Of The Jungle.
 Hatten would demonstrate, during breaks between animated cartoon features, how to draw, using charcoal and chalk pastels on his big newsprint paper pad.

-I had already had the spin put on my brain while on Guam, as shopping trips with my mom meant getting to buy comics, particularly the Warren publications like The Spirit, Eerie and Creepy, as well as Famous Monsters Of Filmland and, of course, Mad.
+I had already had the spin put on my brain while on Guam, since shopping trips with my mom meant getting to buy comics, particularly the Warren publications like The Spirit, Eerie and Creepy, as well as Famous Monsters Of Filmland and, of course, Mad.

-The ads in the backs of these magazines were my tiny lifeline to the larger world of graphic art, Science Fiction and what the older kids were into.
+The ads in the backs of these magazines were my tiny lifeline to the larger world of graphic art, Science Fiction and what older kids were into.
 I was permitted a small allowance to order from these ads.
 The wait was excruciating since Post Office deliveries to Guam were very slow in those days.